aharita/engineer-to-leader/docs/manager-to-director/module-1/index.md

 *How to spy on your managers without being creepy.*

 Your managers will filter information.
 They will tell you "Everything is fine" while the house burns.
+This is not malice; this is survival instinct.
+They don't want to look bad.
 You need a direct line to the ground floor.
 Enter the Skip-Level.
 **Goal:** Not to undermine the manager, but to "Health Check" the environment.
+Think of it as a code review for management.

 **Real-world scenarios:**